-Look at the titles of career self-help books and the message is to follow your passion, do what you love and determine the color of your parachute.
+I remember looking at the titles of career self-help books and the message always seemed to be ‘follow your passion, do what you love and determine the color of your parachute’.

 “When I look at a striking or interesting landscape, flower, leaf, animal, dragonfly or architectural detail, I am inspired to think about how it will translate into a piece of jewelry.”

 As a child, what did you want to do when you grew up?

 When I was a child I thought, I want to grow up to be a famous artist.

 When did you first realize you wanted to be an artist?

 I always knew that I wanted to be doing something creative.
 What I didn’t realize growing up was that there are so many ways to be creative!